Peptides Are Everywhere Right Now: Here's What Your Body Actually Needs to Know

 Some people are sourcing peptide vials from unregulated online vendors and self-injecting at home.
 Others are applying $300 peptide serums hoping to reverse a decade of sun damage overnight.
 And tens of millions more are already on a peptide — they just know it as Ozempic, or Wegovy, or semaglutide.

-GLP-1 receptor agonists - the drugs behind the weight loss conversation dominating media cycles - are peptides.
+GLP-1 receptor agonists — the drugs behind the weight loss conversation dominating media cycles — are peptides.
 That fact alone has driven a massive wave of consumer curiosity: if a peptide can do that, what else can peptides do?
-And underneath that curiosity is a real, substantive question about biology that's worth actually answering.
+Underneath that curiosity is a real, substantive question about biology that's worth actually answering.

 Because here's what most of the trend coverage misses: peptides aren't a new category of intervention that scientists just discovered.
 They're one of the most fundamental signaling systems in your body — and they've been running in the background your entire life.